Tips: How to photograph the aurora borealis

 Introduction

-I’ve taught photographers how to photograph the aurora borealis (northern lights) for two decades.
-For many, just seeing the aurora is a life-long dream, but photographing them is both a thrilling and awe-inspiring experience.
-The advent of the digital camera has somewhat demystified aurora borealis photography, at least to a small degree.
-Getting real-time feedback in the field is a tremendous advantage; however, it has not removed the need for experience or being well-informed about many aspects necessary to make it a success.
+I’ve taught photographers how to photograph the aurora borealis (northern lights) for decades.
+While digital cameras offer real-time feedback in the field it has not removed the need for experience or being well-informed about the many factors necessary to make aurora photography a success.ย

-In response to the many questions I received about how to photograph the aurora borealis, I wrote an extensive tutorial that thoroughly covered the topic.
-I ended up with a 330–page eBook titled “How to Photograph the Northern Lights, which is now in its 3rd edition.
+Below are excerpts from a tutorial ebook I wrote on “How to Photograph the Northern Lights, which is now in its 3rd edition.
 I teamed up with the former University of Alaska aurora scientist Neal Brown, who offers scientific explanations about the aurora.
-What follows are excerpts from that tutorial which provides some essential information to get you started.
-Cameras will continually change, but the principles behind aurora borealis photography will remain.

 How to photograph the northern lights